 So what does this process of re-parenting look like?

 The first step is always awareness.
-Noticing, without judgment, the need revealing itself.
+Noticing without judgment the need as it reveals itself.
 It will likely manifest in your thoughts and behaviors, so pay close attention to what you are saying/doing/feeling.
 Do you notice yourself getting angry, frustrated or down when someone fails to meet your need or expectation?
 Are you falling into an old story of victimhood or helplessness?
 Are you noticing a familiar pattern, thought or sensation in your body?
 Is there a familiar storyline?

 You, my friend, are all you need.